 In ArcGIS Pro, you can author and share web scenes to your active portal.
 Web scenes are interactive displays of geographic information that are useful to expose 3D data on the web for visualization and analysis.

 A global or local scene that contains existing web layers or publishable data layers can be shared as a web scene.
-All existing cached layers, including web scene layers, web tile layers, and elevation layers, must be in the coordinate system of the basemap, if present.
+Existing cached layers, including web scene layers, web tile layers, and elevation layers, should be in the coordinate system of the basemap, if present.
 For more information about basemap and elevation layers, see Basemap and elevation layers.

 You can share scene layers in a global or local scene with the web scene.
 Both scene layer packages and scene services are supported.
 When a scene layer package is shared with the web scene, the package is published as a web scene layer.